 This article has the following topics:

 Features of Oracle Data Safe

-Oracle Data Safe provides the following set of features for protecting sensitive and regulated data in Oracle Cloud databases, all in a single, easy-to-use management console:
+Oracle Data Safe provides the following set of features for protecting sensitive and regulated data in Oracle databases, all in a single, easy-to-use database security control center:

 - Data Masking provides a way for you to mask sensitive data so that the data is safe for non-production purposes.
 For example, organizations often need to create copies of their production data to support development and test activities.
 Simply copying the production data exposes sensitive data to new users.
 To avoid a security risk, you can use Data Masking to replace the sensitive data with realistic, but fictitious data.

-- Activity Auditing lets you audit user activity on your databases so you can monitor database usage and be alerted of unusual database activities.
+- Activity Auditing lets you audit user activity on your databases so you can monitor database usage.

 Key Concepts and Terminology

 Understand the following concepts and terminology to help you get started with Oracle Data Safe.

 Oracle Cloud Infrastructure is a set of complementary cloud services that enables you to build and run a wide range of applications and services in a highly available hosted environment.
 Oracle Cloud Infrastructure offers high-performance compute capabilities (as physical hardware instances) and storage capacity in a flexible overlay virtual network that is securely accessible from your on-premises network.
 Oracle Data Safe is integrated as a service into Oracle Cloud Infrastructure.

 The Oracle Cloud Infrastructure Console is a simple and intuitive web-based user interface that you can use to access and manage Oracle Cloud Infrastructure.
 You can access Oracle Data Safe in the Oracle Cloud Infrastructure Console.

 A tenancy is a secure and isolated partition within Oracle Cloud Infrastructure where you can create, organize, and administer your cloud resources.